Hello Cornflower

 </html>

 The canvas element is the rectangle that will get filled with pixels.
-The script element will load in your JavaScript code.
-The link tag loads in a stylesheet that alters the appearance of your page elements.
+The script element loads in the TypeScript code—which will be translated into JavaScript during the build process.
+The link tag loads in a stylesheet that alters the appearance of the page elements.

 let canvas: HTMLCanvasElement;